 ebru</a>ry post #2

-™<moral: inspiration hides in the strangest places. or to use rick's word's "doors can open in the darkest of days"
+™moral: inspiration hides in ssstrange places. or to paraphrase rick's word's "doors always open in the darkest of days"

-global collaboration so to speak / digital postcards from the edge, between the edges. / magical, miraculous, moments shared with my mentor rick v. while i was in dallas he was in italy. the reults (other than the one above) remain un–published.
+our international collaboration / (digital) postcards from the edge, serendipity abound between the edges.good times, funny, magical, miraculous, cosmicly timed moments shared with my mentor rick v. while i was in dallas he was in italy. the reults (other than the two above) remain un–published.

-what is a hybrid creative? a lot of people are calling themselves a hybrid. what it means—experience that is broad and deep across the discipline. in my case: product design / cosmetic design of body parts. i've designed cars, motorcycles, products, ads, fonts, photos, paintings, sculpture, on + on + on. you could say that i am a hybrid. i don't brand myself that way because it's overused and under delivered upon.
+range a lot of people are calling themselves a hybrid. what it means in the context of creative—experience that is broad and deep across the discipline in several areas of specialization. in this case: product design / cosmetic design of auto body parts. i've designed cars, motorcycles, products, ads, fonts, photos, paintings, sculpture, on + on + on. you could say that i am a hybrid. i don't brand myself that way because it's overused and under delivered upon.
 15 years ago it was quite hip to be a hybrid. photo above: my minimalist bmw m3 aka "dreampuff" complete makeover 2015

 april flowers + logos / confession: the moment this sketch began i knew i had it nailed / rare!